• Therapy for Intimate Partner Violence

 How does intimate partner violence impact survivors?

-IPV is a serious problem which puts survivors at an increased risk of mental health problems such as depression, anxiety, addiction, PTSD and Complex PTSD.
-There are also physical risks such as injury, chronic pain, disability, and even death.
+Survivors are at an increased risk of mental health problems such as depression, anxiety, addiction, low self-esteem, PTSD and Complex PTSD.
+Physical risks include injury, chronic pain, disability, and even death.

-IPV does not have to be a life sentence – at New Moon Psychotherapy we believe in new beginnings and are trained in evidence-based therapies to help you create yours.
 Before we get into how we can help – let’s address some of the complications that interfere with IPV survivors seeking support.

 It’s my fault